 - If your impairments don’t meet or equal any on the DDS Listing of Impairments, a reviewer will consider if they are severe enough to prevent you from doing your former job.

-- If your impairments are severe enough to prevent you from doing your prior job, a reviewer will consider whether or not there is another job you could do.
+- If your impairments are severe enough to prevent you from doing your prior job, a reviewer will consider whether there is another job you could do.

-- You must be either older than 65, blind or disabled.
+- You must be either older than sixty-five, blind, or disabled.

 - You must have little or no monthly income.

-If you qualify to receive SSI benefits, the amount of your monthly payments will depend upon your marital status, your disability and where you are living.
+If you qualify to receive SSI benefits, the amount of your monthly payments will depend upon your marital status, the severity and extent of your disability, and where you are living.

-If you’ve been denied disability benefits, you can appeal both in writing and in front of an administrative law judge.
-Quite often it takes an in-person appeal in front of a judge to win a claim for disability benefits.
+If you’ve been denied disability benefits, you and your SSDI lawyer in Boston can appeal both in writing and in front of an administrative judge.
+Quite often, it takes an in-person appeal in front of a judge to win a claim for disability benefits.

-Over the last several years, Tim Pope, the head of our Social Security Disability Group, has been traveling throughout New England representing clients before the Social Security Administration.
-He has successfully received benefits for clients in every state he has argued.
-With more than 1500 disability hearings under his belt, Pope has the experience to answer any issue or question that arises.
+Since 2011, our office has been traveling throughout New England representing clients before the Social Security Administration.
+We have successfully received benefits for clients in every state we have argued.
+With more than 2000 disability hearings under our belt, we have the experience to answer any issue or question that arises.

 We’ve helped thousands of Social Security Disability claimants get the benefits they deserve.
 Getting the help you need has never been easier.
 Don’t try to do it on your own.
 Simplify the process.
-Call us at 1-800-660-2270 today for a free consultation.
+Call a Boston Social Security Disability lawyer with Joel H. Schwartz, PC at 1-800-660-2270 today for a free consultation.